Jagjeet/web-design-challenge/README.md

 # web-design-challenge

 This project generates a website analyzing weather data visualizations and data generated in the [Python API Challenge](https://github.com/Jagjeet/python-api-challenge).
+The final website can be viewed here: [City Latitude](https://jagjeet.github.io/web-design-challenge/index.html)

 ## Prerequisites